Santosh-Gupta/NaturalLanguageRecommendations/README.md

 The model was trained on abstracts for input, so it does the best on inputs of ~100 words, but does pretty well on short 1-sentence queries as well.

-The Colab notebook above automatically and anonymously records queries, which will be used to improve future versions of our model.
+Note: The Colab notebook above automatically and anonymously records queries, which will be used to improve future versions of our model.
 If you do not wish to send queries automatically, use this version, which will only send feedback manually:

 https://colab.research.google.com/github/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/inference/DemoNaturalLanguageRecommendationsCPU_Manualfeedback.ipynb